edwinbalani/ucam-wls/README.rst

 Potential applications
 ----------------------

-1. An **internal single sign-on** service
+An **internal single sign-on** service:

 - Useful for systems with in-house user account bases: internal webapps avoid reinventing the wheel by using battle-tested WAA implementations.
 - Easier to develop an internal login system in this way: half the work (the WAA side) is already done.
 - Internal webapps no longer need to roll their own authentication systems/databases, and access to passwords can be kept in a centralised location.
 - *Sounds a lot like the Raven service*, but webapps can authenticate against an entirely different user database.

-2. **Two-headed** login service
+**Two-headed** login service:

 - Users can authenticate using either locally-administered credentials, or by being 'referred' to Raven (where the WLS redirects the client browser to Raven using the same request parameters).
 - Integrates authentication of local guest, external or special (e.g. administrator) accounts with that of mainstream Raven users, creating a unified login process regardless of the 'source' of the user's identity.
 - Similar to local *vs.* Raven login options on many websites and CMSes, but can be managed institution-wide rather than having to maintain decoupled sets of passwords on each installation of WordPress, Drupal, *etc.*

 The above two use-cases essentially offer the same benefits that Raven does, but with the added advantage that users don't need a Raven account to benefit